bobby-palmer/rust-docs-projects/README.md

 Learning concepts of variables, functions, comments, and control flow that are common between Rust and most other languages.
 ## Adder
 Learning how to write automatic library tests in Rust.
+## Grep CLI
+Applied principals learned up to this point to make a command line interface for a grep program that searches and returns all lines that contain a given string.